 By far my favorite, The Murmuring is a gorgeous, haunting, impeccably performed rumination on grief.
 Jennifer Kent does an excellent job writing and directing and our cast is emotional and heartbreakingly perfect.

-Part ghost story, part journey through loss and despair, The Murmuring looks at these characters through an honest lens, with something blurry, and spooky inking the corners.
+Part ghost story, part journey through loss and despair, The Murmuring looks at these characters through an honest lens, with something blurry, and creepy inking the corners.
 I loved it.

-Guillermo del Toro‘s Cabinet of Curiosities feels like a wonderful night of storytelling among friends.
-Ghost stories around the campfire with the most beautifully designed sets and talented players you can find.
+Guillermo del Toro‘s Cabinet of Curiosities feels like a wonderful night of storytelling among friends: ghost stories told around the campfire with the most beautifully designed sets and talented players you can find.
 An assortment of oddities and eerie sights, Guillermo del Toro‘s Cabinet of Curiosities is a sure, curious delight.

 For me, as a lover of various genres, some of the most terrifying viewings are the ones that are based on true crimes.
 There are many real-life situations that have made me cringe, and curious and exploratory.
 Mostly, it’s the psychologically fascinated part of me that wonders, why?
 What happened?
 What caused this?
 Well, there are three recent cases to hit streaming for me to evaluate.
 Each of these had a lot of attention, and some tales were relatively unknown.
 Until now.